-Some bacteria that are present in your digestive tract are responsible for fermenting certain foods to facilitate their break down during the digestive process.
+Some of the bacteria that are present in your digestive tract are responsible for fermenting certain foods to facilitate their breakdown during the digestive process.

 This activity usually occurs in the large intestine.
 However, sometimes bacteria can pass into the small intestine and generate early fermentation.

-The worst part is that this can cause bloating, pain, and other symptoms that affect your quality of life.
+The most worrying thing is that this can cause bloating, pain, and other symptoms that can affect your quality of life.

 This is because they wind up swallowing large amounts of air during meals.
-In turn, this increases the amount of gas in the intestines and leads to belching and flatulence.
+In turn, this increases the amount of gas in the intestines, leading to belching and flatulence.

 4. Excessive consumption of dairy products

-5. Hormonal changesThe hormonal changes that women undergo during menopause, along with hormone-related diseases, can lead to excessive build up of gas.
+5. Hormonal changesThe hormonal changes that women undergo during menopause, along with hormone-related diseases

-Although scientists have yet to determine exactly which hormones cause this reaction, those who suffer from it undergo some very clear changes in their digestive activity.
+Although scientists have yet to determine exactly which hormones cause this reaction, it has been shown that those who suffer from it undergo some very clear changes in their digestive activity.